 Secondly, the IASB proposed changes

 However, the IASB was subsequently informed that without targeted amendments there would be ongoing concern that users would not obtain consistent and comparable information across reporting entities.
-Consequently, in November 2021, the Board issued an Exposure Draft proposing new specific disclosures for these arrangements by amending IAS 7 Cash Flow Statements and IFRS 7 Financial Instruments: Disclosures.
+Consequently, in November 2021, the Board issued an Exposure Draft proposing new specific disclosures for these arrangements by amending IAS 7 Cash Flow Statements and IFRS 7 Financial Instruments: Disclosures.6

 The proposed amendments provide more transparency around Supplier Finance arrangements.
 Rather than relying on more general disclosures requirements on financial statement presentation and liquidity risk currently in IFRS that are open to interpretation, the proposed amendments are far more on point: if the buyer uses these arrangements, then disclose them specifically, including key terms and quantification of amounts in the balance sheet.

 It is likely that, at a stroke, these amendments will reduce the diverging approaches to disclosure in this area.
-The amendments do not change the presentation principles of IFRS—judgment is still needed to decide whether payables subject to these arrangements are classed as Trade payables or Bank Loans.
-However, Buyers are now more likely to have to furnish far more detailed information on such arrangements which may shine a greater light on the use of such arrangements and the accounting policies and judgments applied.
+The amendments do not change the presentation principles of IFRS—judgement is still needed to decide whether payables subject to these arrangements are classed as Trade payables or Bank Loans.
+However, Buyers are now more likely to have to furnish far more detailed information on such arrangements which may shine a greater light on the use of such arrangements and the accounting policies and judgements applied.